openfootball/spec/docs/README.md

 Why not use JSON, CSV, XML, YAML, SQL, your ‹format of choice here›?
 Why invent yet another data format?

-Excercise: Try to write by hand the round-by-round match schedule for the English Premier League, for example?
+Excercise: Try to write by hand the round-by-round match schedule (with results) for the English Premier League, for example?
-Did you enjoy writing the match schedule in JSON? in CSV? in XML? in SQL? in YAML?
+Do you enjoy writing the match schedule in JSON? in CSV? in XML? in SQL? in YAML?

-Now retry the exercise using the new Football.TXT mini language designed to make hand-crafting as easy as possible.
+Now retry the exercise using the new Football.TXT format / data language designed to make hand-crafting as easy as possible.
 See the difference?
 Example - [`england/2019-20/1-premierleague.txt`](https://github.com/openfootball/england/blob/master/2019-20/1-premierleague.txt) in Football.TXT, [`2019-20/en.1.json`](https://github.com/openfootball/football.json/blob/master/2019-20/en.1.json) in Football.JSON.